top of page

 Now, let’s look at an entire paragraph that misuses the Perfect Tense.

-(1) Jeff and Daniel pull out of the driveway.
-(2) They have filled up their gas tank and have bought a load of snacks.
-(3) Before they leave, they have planned out their route, tracing it with a red marker on the map that Daniel holds in the passenger seat.
-(4) Jeff asks Daniel if he’s ready.
-(5) They have been excited all day and Daniel answers with a solid, “Oh yeah."
+(1) Jeff and Daniel pulled out of the driveway.
+(2) They had filled up their gas tank and had bought a load of snacks.
+(3) Before they left, they had planned out their route, tracing it with a red marker on the map that Daniel held in the passenger seat.
+(4) Jeff asked Daniel if he’s ready.
+(5) They had been excited all day and Daniel answered with a solid, “Oh yeah."

 This small paragraph seems straightforward enough.
 But take a moment to put each sentence in chronological order.
 While it’s written 1-2-3-4-5, the actual order is 3-2-5-4-1.
-And even this order is debatable because sentence 3 includes two different time periods, and the reader’s not sure if Daniel speaks before, during or after Jeff pulls out of the driveway.
+And even this order is debatable because sentence 3 includes two different time periods, and the reader’s not sure if Daniel speaks before, during or after Jeff pulls out of the driveway (and did they get gas and then snacks or snacks and then gas, or both at the same time?).
 Lots of grammatical time travel.

 A possible fix: Daniel, acting as navigator, traces their route on the map in red marker.
 Jeff buys a load of snacks and fills their gas tank.
 As they pull out of the driveway, Jeff asks Daniel if he’s ready.
 Daniel answers with a solid, “Oh yeah.”